ethereum-optimism/optimism/rollup-node.md

 #### Payload Transaction Format

 The `transactions` array is filled with the deposits, prefixed by the (single) [L1 attributes transaction].
-The deposits (which must be similarly RLP-encoded) are simply copied byte-for-byte — it is the role of the [execution engine] to reject invalidly-formatted transactions.
+The deposits are simply copied byte-for-byte — it is the role of the [execution engine] to reject invalidly-formatted transactions.

 > **TODO** must offer some precisions on the format of deposits: sender,
 > receivers both in-tx-as-encoded, and on-L2-tx.
 What about the fees?